alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 - 4.2 **Be welcoming**: we strive to build a welcoming and supportive team.
-  As community facilitators, we also strive to apply this value in creating Communities of Practice that welcomes and supports members of all backgrounds and identities.
+  As community facilitators, we also strive to apply this value in creating Communities of Practice that welcome and support members of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation,